Casey Fields, VIC

 This project included the design and development of three synthetic turf soccer fields, one natural (hybrid) turf soccer field, car parks, internal footpaths and fencing surrounding the Centre, as well as access to the main road.

-The other challenge linked to drainage is that the drainage outlet itself is small and undersized for the proposed development, as it was originally designed for a greenfield site.
+The other challenge was that the drainage outlet itself was small and undersized for the proposed development, as it was originally designed for a greenfield site.

 From a drainage runoff perspective, the synthetic turf fields are composed of mostly a hard impervious surface (under the synthetic turf profile), which generates more flow during storm events.
 Therefore, the network needs to be able to convey water flow at a much higher volume than its pre-development condition.